 Defined Contribution Plan Limits

 The IRS updates most defined contribution plan limits as a result of the Cost of Living Adjustments meeting certain thresholds to increase limits.
 These adjustments are usually released toward the end of October each year.
-Toward the end of October 2017, the following were released for the 2018 calendar year:
+On November 6, 2019, the following were released for the 2020 calendar year: